Frequently Asked Questions

 These are the areas we look at when choosing successful applicants:

 Our Doctor of Pharmacy (Pharm.D.)
 Degree is a six-year program.
-The first two years are considered pre-pharmacy and the next four years make up the professional component.
+The first two years consist of prerequisite courses and the next four years make up the professional component.

-Most of the pre-pharmacy courses are science related, especially chemistry and biological sciences, although some math is required as well.
+Most of the prerequisite courses are science related, especially chemistry and biological sciences, although some math is required as well.

-Since most of our pre-pharmacy courses are required by several other science-related majors on campus, if you are not admitted to the professional program or if you decide pharmacy isn’t your interest, you can transfer to other science-related majors with minimal loss of credits or time.
-These majors include chemistry, biology, microbiology, nutrition & food science, nursing, dairy and food science, medical lab science, biotechnology, and some pre-professional programs.
+Since most of our prerequisite courses are required by several other science-related majors on campus, if you do not progress to the professional program or if you decide pharmacy isn’t your interest, you can transfer to other science-related majors with minimal loss of credits or time.
+These majors include chemistry, biology, microbiology, nutrition and food science, nursing, dairy and food science, medical lab science, biotechnology and some pre-professional programs.